LeniaMalki/DynamicCapa/README.md

 During the dynamic analysis, each malware sample will be matched against all implemented rules in the `\json` folder.
 In this folder, each specific rule have a `json`-file named after the ID of the specific rule.

+## Output Files
+- .log files: For each argument in a rule's registry arguments, it uses regular expression matching to find a match in the event argument.
+If a match is found, it writes a log entry to the log file, combining the rule's ID, name, and event values.
+These files essentially contain a dump of numerous events which has been linked to a rule.
+- .csv files: These contain a summarized information about the number of detections made for each class of technique.
+Information included is the technique type, number of occurances and their respective IDs.
+- .txt files: These files consists of a longer reports as opposed to the .csv files.
+They contain the name of the detected techniques as well as the respecive IDs and categories for each malware.

 ## Usage

 ### Scripts: